 Pumpkin Soup is definitely one of life’s comfort foods.
-Once the weather starts to cool down a beautiful bowl of this hot, creamy soup with crusty white bread is the answer.
+Once the weather starts to cool down a beautiful bowl of this hot, creamy soup served with some crusty warm bread is the answer.

 The amazing thing about this recipe is that you get the creamy texture without the cream, just a thick and yummy pot of veggies blended into the smoothest, silkiest soup you’ll ever eat.